1. pl

 3. Cost optimization

-Better tool paths = lower tool wear and shorter working time.
+Better tool paths = less tool wear and shorter working time.

 4. Production flexibility

-Changing a part requires only editing the program, not reconfiguring machines.
+Changing a part only requires editing the program, not retooling the machines.

 G-code – the basic programming language of CNC